frc-3588/Decode/README.md

 * Added Java OpMode sample SensorDigitalTouch.
 * Several improvements to VisionPortal
   * Adds option to control whether the stream is automatically started following a `.build()` call on a VisionPortal Builder
-  * Adds option to control whether the vision processing statistics overlay is rendered or not
+  * Adds option to control whether the visionLL processing statistics overlay is rendered or not
   * VisionPortals now implement the `CameraStreamSource` interface, allowing multiportal users to select which portal is routed to the DS in INIT by calling CameraStreamServer.getInstance().setSource(visionPortal).
 Can be selected via gamepad, between Camera Stream sessions.
   * Add option to `AprilTagProcessor` to suppress calibration warnings
   * Improves camera calibration warnings